MantisVDT/mdb-engine-core/README.md

 ### Prerequisites

 This Engine carries all its required prerequisites.
-You shouldn't have to install anything additionally.
+You shouldn't have to install anything in addition to that.

 ## Authors
 * **Mattis Böckle** - *Initial Work* - [MattisDerBock](https://github.com/MattisDerBock)